 However, there are some things you can do to help your child avoid falling into substance use disorder:

-Having conversations with your children about drug and alcohol use is difficult.
+Having conversations with your children about drug and alcohol use can be awkward and difficult.
 You may be tempted to shy away from the topic, but realize how essential it is to empower your children with knowledge before they are exposed and potentially influenced by others.

 Be prepared by researching and finding the resources you need for effective conversations.
 Remember that having a few official discussions, although certainly somewhat helpful, is nowhere near as effective as having many casual conversations from a young age.